Mackay Stadium Gameday Guide

 - Seatbacks measure 16 inches tall and 16 inches wide, with the cushion running 9 inches from the back of the bleacher to the front.
 All cushions are 2.5 inches thick

 - Proceeds benefit programming at The Center for Student Cultural Diversity

 In order to accommodate the desires of fans at Mackay Stadium while recognizing the need to maintain the safety and comfort of all guests, Nevada has formulated the following policies regarding items that can be brought into Mackay Stadium.
+These stadium policies apply all athletics facilities at the University of Nevada, including Lawlor Events Center, Peccole Park and Hixson Park.
 All items are subject to search by stadium personnel.
 Fans who violate these policies may be asked to leave the stadium.

 - Food items may be brought into the stadium in clear, one-quart plastic zip-lock bag.
 Only one bag per ticketed fan.